Baotang Wuzhu: Key features of practice

 ‘The Most Honored Greatly Enlightened One expounded the Dharma of producing no-thought.
 [Regarding] the mind of no-thought and non-production, the mind is constantly producing and never extinguished.’
 At all times self-present, do not retreat and do not turn.
 Not sinking and not floating, not flowing and not fixed, not moving and not shaking, not coming and not going, lively like a fish jumping!
 Walking and sitting, everything is meditation.

 According to Adamek, the Lidai Fabao ji is the first Chan text to use the term huopopo 活鱍鱍 ("lively like a fish jumping"), a term that also occurs in later Chan texts, such as the Linji lu.
 For Yanagida, this term best captures the flavor of Wuzhu's Chan.
 It was originally a colloquial phrase pointing to a spirited and vigorous way of being.
 Yanagida states that when later taken up by Linji, it points to man's original freedom, the fact that he is "vividly, irresistibly alive," thus expressing "the basic activity of man's life, an 'aliveness' which cannot be contained, dispersed or in any way controlled."
 The Neo-Confucian Ch'eng-tzu also used the term to refer to the Dao which is ever active, pervading heaven and earth.
-In connection with huopopo, Wuzhu recalls a parable of a man standing atop a mound.
+In connection with huopopo, Wuzhu relates a parable of a man standing atop a mound.
 When some passersby cannot decide what he is doing, the man says to them, "I'm just standing."
 Wuzhu then comments, "My Ch'an neither sinks nor floats, neither flows nor congeals; yet it truly works.
 It works, free from birth and death, free from purity and defilement, free from right and wrong; vividly alive (huo-p'o-p'o), it is Ch'an in every single moment."